BlueOakJS/blueoak-server/docs/services.md

 ```

 ### Metadata
-The module's metadata must be contained in a *metadata* field.
+Additional metadata can be exported through the *metadata* field.
-The metadata must have an *id*, which will be used elsewhere to look up and reference the service.
+The *id* is used elsewhere to look up and reference the service.
+If not provided, the id defaults to the file name (minus the .js extension).

-Additionally if the service depends on any other services during startup, they should be listed in the dependencies field.
+If the service depends on any other services during startup, they should be listed in the dependencies field.
 The server will guarantee that the service won't be initialized until the dependent services are initialized.

 ### initialization